devth/devth.github.com/about.md

 - early dark ages in Perl, JavaScript¹, Lingo (wat) and VB
 - middle ages in C# and ActionScript 3, Ruby and Python, Java
-- up to modern day using Scala with Scalaz (investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift
+- up to recent years using Scala with Scalaz, Datalog (via Datomic), some Swift
+- building open source with Clojure (and ClojureScript)
+- grinding as necessary with Golang
-- playing with Haskell, Eta, Elm and any other mind-bending languages that come along
+- playing with Haskell, Eta, Elm
+- aspiring to use (read: blow minds with 🤯) [Unison](https://www.unisonweb.org/)

-Part time Pure Functional Programming zealot, Category Theory student, and blockchain neophyte.
+Part time Pure Functional Programming zealot and Category Theory student.

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
 I don't claim to be an expert.
 Please give